bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 So, if **break** has no label or has a label which marks this for loop, then it acts as a "handler" and returns a normal completion record.
 Similarly, if **continue** has no label or matching label, it still acts as a handler - **but** just continues with the rest of the iteration logic instead of exiting out of it.
 And for both - if the label is not part of its `labelset`, then it returns the same `break` or `continue` completion record.
 This will again bubble up and get handled by one of its parent for loops (or switch-case).

 Just to repeat, for `continue;`- First, the loop body skips the rest of the statements because it is a abrupt completion.
 Then, for loop continues with the rest of the iteration.
-So, effectively `continue` skips the rest of the body for current iteration, but the full body.
+So, effectively `continue` skips the rest of the body for current iteration, but executes the full body for next iterations.

 ### So, who handles what?